+GMTMA will promote workplace amenities and programs that aim to reduce midday SOV travel.
 GMTMA will develop customized relocation service packages for employers to include information on commute options to the worksite.

-GMTMA will provide TDM strategy assistance to employers that will include but not be limited to education on pre tax commuter benefits, setting up alternate work arrangements and parking management techniques or assisting in the development on an internal "green commute" page.
+GMTMA will provide TDM strategy assistance to employers that will include but not be limited to education on pre tax commuter benefits, setting up alternate work arrangements and parking management techniques or assisting in the development on an internal "green commute" page, and education on pre-tax commuter enefits, including RideECO.

-GMTMA will provide information and resources on TDM strategies that can be used for Leadership in Energy and environmental Design (LEED) credits to interested businesses.
+GMTMA will provide information and resources on TDM strategies that can be used for Leadership in Energy and Environmental Design (LEED) credits to interested businesses.

 GMTMA will prepare carbon footprint reports for transportation related activities for employers.
 Shuttle service development and assistance will be promoted and offered.